Shoshin KUWAYAMA

 XXV.
 Kāpiśī and Kābul in the Sixth-Eighth Centuries

-XXVI.
-The Mofa 末法, or the End-period of the Dharma: An Echo of the Hephthalite Destruction of Gandhāran Buddhism?
+Mofa 末法, or the End-period of the Dharma: An Echo of the Hephthalite Destruction of Gandhāran Buddhism?

 XXVII.
 How Xuanzang Learned about Nālandā